Cultural history and botany in a beautiful setting

 About the garden

 The Botanical Garden is one of Uppsala's most popular destinations.
-Here, you can enjoy the grandiose Baroque Garden, visit the 200 year old Orangery with its beautiful grand halls or find inspiration for home growing among rockery plants, vegetables, summer plants and in the systemic quarters of woody plants.
+Here you can enjoy the grandiose Baroque Garden, visit the 200 year old orangery with its majestic halls or find inspiration for home growing among rockery plants, vegetables, summer flowers and plants in the systemic quarters.
 The Tropical Greenhouse is home to Uppsala's only rainforest!

-The Botanical Garden hosts shows, art exhibitions and other events.
+The Botanical Garden hosts concerts, art exhibitions and other events.
 Visit the gardens to learn, find inspiration and enjoy the richness of the plant kingdom.

 The Botanical Garden – a living museum

 The Botanical Garden functions as a living plant museum.
 We grow more than 8,000 species from all parts of the plant kingdom, all types of environments and all corners of the world.
 Most are wild species, just as they appear in nature, but we also have large collection of both new and old cultivated plants.
 Barely half of the species come from climates that are considerably warmer than that of Sweden.
 They are grown in one of the gardens' greenhouses.

 The gardens have origins as far back as the 1700s and are full of culture and history.
 In the grandiose Linneanum you will find the Orangery with figs, oranges, olive trees, laurustinus, the Linnaean laurel trees and many other exciting plants.
 In the summer, you can explore among shrubs, trees and flowerbeds in the Baroque Garden.